-"Black/African-American students are...twice as likely as White students to be referred for evaluation"
+"Black/African-American students are...more likely than White students to be referred for evaluation, especially in schools where the student population and staff are largely White"

 The bullet is footnoted, with the research citation for the statement appearing in the speaker notes section below the PowerPoint slide.
 Participants will not be able to see the citation.
 Should they ask, or should you wish to share where this information comes from, we've provided the citation at the end of this slide's discussion.